-Small and medium construction enterprises are widely considered as a critical underpinning for economic development in most developing economies, including Ethiopia.
+Small and medium contractors (SMCs) are widely considered a critical underpinning for economic development in most developing economies, including Ethiopia.
 They contribute tremendously to the economy as they generate employment opportunities and infrastructure development.
-Furthermore, they foster strong inter-sectoral links with other sectors of the economy, making them one of society's most crucial development drivers (Ahiawodzi & Adade, 2012).
-For example, in the South African CI, more than 95% of construction business entities are composed of micro, small, and medium enterprises (MSME), and they generate 50% of employment opportunities and 45% of GDP contribution/share (Chikeya, 2019).
+Furthermore, they foster strong intersectoral links with other sectors of the economy, making them one of society's most crucial development drivers (Ahiawodzi and Adade, 2012).
+For example, in the South African construction industry (CI), more than 95% of construction business entities are micro, small and medium enterprises.
+They generate 50% of employment opportunities and 45% of gross domestic product contribution/share (Chikeya, 2019).
 In Nigeria, small and medium-sized enterprises (SMEs) constitute a significant portion of the country's firms, accounting for 96% of the total.
-These SMEs serve as the foundation of the economy (Effiom & Edet, 2018; Saka et al., 2020).
+These SMEs serve as the foundation of the economy (Effiom and Edet, 2018; Saka, Chan and Siu, 2020).
 Similarly, the Construction Registration Board (CRB) of Tanzania (2019) indicates that more than 94% of construction firms registered within the country fall under the category of small to medium-sized enterprises (CRB, 2019).
 In the context of the Ethiopian CI, this figure increases significantly to 96.34%, as reported by the Ethiopian Ministry of Urban Development and Construction in 2017.